Mohammed532/Off-Season-Lessons/README.md

 ### **4. Add your name and account to Contributers List**

-Click on the `README.md` file and add your name and account link to the contributers list (I'll go first as an example.
+Go into the `README.md` file and add your name and account link to the contributers list (I'll go first as an example.
 Make sure you try to follow the format).
 You can also add a little note if you'd like.

 ### **5. Follow the instructions in the lesson folder**